erickvasm/java-algorithms/notes/chapter2.md

 ## Insertsort

-It simulates how we sort cards in our hand.
-We assume we have an array a[] of size n.
-For each element a[i], it is inserted in the correct position within the subarray a[0:i], shifting elements to the right as needed.
+It simulates how we sort cards in our hand.We assume we have an array a[] of size n.For each element a[i], it is inserted in the correct position within the subarray a[0:i], shifting elements to the right as needed.

 ### Pseudocode implementation with two loops: